rcsb/py-rcsb_app_file/README.md

 To maintain sequential order, the client must wait for each response before sending the next chunk.

-The repository saves chunks to a temporary file that is named after the upload id and begins with "._" which is configurable from the getTempFilePath function in IoUtils.
+The repository saves chunks to a temporary file that is named after the upload id and begins with "._" which is configurable from the getTempFilePath function in IoUtility.

 The download endpoint is found at 'file-v1/download'.

 The list directory endpoint is found at 'file-v1/list-dir'.

-To skip endpoints and forward a server-side chunk or file from Python, use functions by the same names in IoUtils.py.
+To skip endpoints and forward a server-side chunk or file from Python, use functions by the same names in IoUtility.py.

 # Uploads and downloads